MilaNLProc/contextualized-topic-models/README.rst

     cotm.fit(training_dataset) # run the model

 See the example notebook in the `contextualized_topic_models/examples` folder.
-If you want you can also compute evaluate your topics using different measures, for example coherence with the NPMI.
+We have also included some of the metrics normally used in the evaluation of topic models, for example you can compute the coherence of your topics using NPMI using our simple and high-level API.
 .. code-block:: python

     from contextualized_topic_models.evaluation.measures import CoherenceNPMI